Jijad

-Jijad (جیجاد, also romanized as Jijād) is a village in Banaft Rural District, in Dodangeh District of Sari County, Mazandaran Province, Iran.
-At the 2016 census, its population was 11 people, in 5 households.
-Up from 8 people and 4 households in 2011.
+Jijad (جیجاد) (Note: Also romanized as Jījād) is a village in Banaft Rural District of Dodangeh District in Sari County, Mazandaran province, Iran.

-It is located north of Jur Jadeh village.

 Demographics

+Population

 According to the 1986 census, Jijad had 11 households.
-Its agricultural activities included farming and Animal Husbandry.
-Jijad had tap water and power, but it did not have any school or healthcare facility.
+Its agricultural activities included farming and animal husbandry.
+The village had tap water and power, but it did not have any schools or healthcare facilities.

+At the time of the 2006 National Census, the village's population was below the reporting threshold.
+The following census in 2011 counted eight people in four households.
+The 2016 census measured the population of the village as 11 people in five households.